Travel report: Bike and boat - On the road in Greece's mystical island world

 Thursday:

-On the Methana Peninsula
+On the Methana peninsula

 Friday:

-After breakfast we started our last round trip.
-It was now really very hot and the first time on the tour the wind was gone.
-And so the tour was a real challenge.
+After breakfast, we started our last round trip.
+It was getting really hot and for the first time on the tour the wind was gone.
+So the tour was a real challenge.
 But it was worth it.
-After a climb we reached a temple with a great view and an attached café.
-Since Aegina is the island of pistachios, it was called eating pistachio ice cream.
-The descent to Aegina town felt like a roller coaster ride through a convection oven at 40 degrees in the shade, an incredible feeling!
+After a climb, we reached a temple with a great view and an adjoining café.
+As Aegina is the island of pistachios, we had pistachio ice cream.
+The descent to Aegina Town felt like a rollercoaster ride through a convection oven at 40 degrees in the shade, an incredible feeling!
 This is pure summer.
-Just what I was looking for after this long cold winter and spring.
-In the afternoon we unfortunately started again for the last crossing to Piraeus.
-After a wonderful last evening on board with lots of ouzo, it was time to say goodbye the next morning.
+Just what I was looking for after this long, cold winter and spring.

 On the island of Aegina